 Analyze the data at your disposal.
 For example, you may find that a particular piece of equipment often fails soon after a preventive maintenance task.
 This could be due to the stresses on the equipment during shutdown and startup, which if not managed properly can put the equipment at risk.
 Equipment that is sensitive to repeated shutdown and startup activity should be protected as much as possible from unnecessary events that contribute to failure.

 Thoughtful reviews of your preventive maintenance program can often yield significant efficiency improvements.
 Coupling these reviews with the monitoring of maintenance metrics can help every organization make improvements in maintenance costs and reliability of their facility.

 DPSI’s iMaint software has extensive scheduling options and allows problem thresholds to be established and work orders generating to correct issues such as temperature spikes, vibration, etc. Data from condition monitors, if present, can be imported into iMaint on a real time basis.
 Extensive historical analysis is available using reports, graphs and dashboards, including key performance indicators (KPIs).
-To learn more about iMaint, or if you’re still wondering how much is too much preventive maintenance, please contact DPSI today and set up a free trial.
+To learn more about iMaint, or if you’re still wondering how much is too much preventive maintenance, please contact DPSI today.